saltstack/salt/doc/topics/tutorials/multimaster.rst

 Prepping a Redundant Master
 ---------------------------

-The first task is to prepare the redundant master, there is only one requirement when preparing a redundant master, which is that masters share the same private key.
-When the first master was created the master's identifying key was generated and placed in the master's ``pki_dir``, the default location of the key is `/etc/salt/pki/master/master.pem`.
+The first task is to prepare the redundant master.
+There is only one requirement when preparing a redundant master, which is that masters share the same private key.
+When the first master was created, the master's identifying key was generated and placed in the master's ``pki_dir``.
+The default location of the key is `/etc/salt/pki/master/master.pem`.
 Take this key and copy it to the same location on the redundant master.
-Assuming that no minions have yet been connected to the new redundant master it is safe to delete any existing key in this location and replace it.
+Assuming that no minions have yet been connected to the new redundant master, it is safe to delete any existing key in this location and replace it.

 .. note::
     There is no logical limit to the number of redundant masters that can be used.

-Once the new key is in place the redundant master can be safely started.
+Once the new key is in place, the redundant master can be safely started.

 Configure Minions
 -----------------

-Since minions need to be master aware, the new master needs to be added to the minion configurations, simply update the minion configurations to list all connected masters:
+Since minions need to be master-aware, the new master needs to be added to the minion configurations.
+Simply update the minion configurations to list all connected masters:

 .. code-block:: yaml